raspberrypilearning/hello-world-editor/en/step_4.md

 def roll_dice():
   print(python, 'can make a', dice)
   roll = randint(1, 6) # Generate a random number between 1 and 6
   print('You rolled a', roll) # Print the value of the roll variable
-  print('🔥' * roll) # Repeat the fire emoji to match the dice roll

 --- /code ---

+--- /task ---

+--- task ---

+Add code to print out a number of '🔥' emojis to match the number on the dice.
 You can use a '❤️' or '⭐' emoji if you prefer.

-The operator `*` means multiply so `'🔥' * roll` multiples the text in the 🔥 emoji by the number contained in the `roll` variable.

---- /task ---
 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
 line_number_start: 7
-line_highlights: 11 - 13
+line_highlights: 13
 ---

 # Function definitions